 The Best Time to Tour Biltmore House

 While the Biltmore Estate is open from 9 am until dusk, the busiest time to tour Biltmore House is from 11 am to 1 pm.
 Instead of fighting the crowd, start in Antler Hill Village at the winery then shuttle to the Conservatory.
 Take a stroll out to the Bass Pond or meander through the Walled Garden toward Biltmore House.
 All tours of Biltmore House require a timed reservation.
-Make yours between 2 and 3:30 pm when the peak crowds should be over, giving your tour a little more elbow room Chris and Myra, innkeepers at Inn Around the Corner always plan their visits for after 4 pm.
-While they only get 1 hour to tour the estate that day, their tickets are good for re-entry the following day.
+Make yours between 2 and 3:30 pm when the peak crowds should be over, giving your tour a little more elbow room.
+While you only get 1 hour to tour the estate that day, tickets are good for re-entry the following day.
 Use your ticket to head straight to the vineyards at 4 and enjoy some wine tastings and explore the grounds before heading out for the day.
 The following morning, arrive after breakfast and re-use your ticket to explore Biltmore House with your extra day.

 If you want to get to the Biltmore first thing in the morning, book a stay at the Sweet Biscuit Inn.
 This Colonial-Revival home is situated only a ½ mile north of the Biltmore Estate entrance.
 Bring your bicycles and start your day with a scenic ride into the estate, tour the grounds, and have a blast before returning to your spacious rooms at the inn.